Graduate Programs in Transportation

 Graduates of the interdisciplinary doctoral program receive a PhD in Transportation, although students may petition for other MIT graduate fields of study as their degree designation, subject to approval by the Transportation Graduate Program Committee.

-Questions about and applications to graduate programs in transportation should be directed to the Transportation Education Committee, Department of Civil and Environmental Engineering.
+Questions about application to graduate programs in transportation should be directed to the Transportation Education Committee.